patrickbucher/learning-clojure/getting-clojure.md

     Hello, World!
     nil

+Install [Cider](https://cider.mx/) and Clojure Mode for Emacs:

+    M-x package-install RET clojure-mode RET
+    M-x package-install RET cider RET

-Write the same program with comments to `hello.clj`:
+Write the same program with comments to `hello.clj` (using Emacs):

 ```clojure
 ;; Hello World program in Clojure.
 (println "Hello, World!") ; Say hi.
 ```

+Run the REPL in Emacs:

+    M-x cider-jack-in

+Use `C-c C-k` to evaluate the entire buffer, or just the expression in front of the curser using `C-c C-e`.

 Comments start with a semicolon and end with the line.
 Comments that take up a whole line start with two semicolons by convention.